 Written by Wes Crenshaw, PhD ABPP CST

 Wes Crenshaw, PhD is a Kansas Licensed Psychologist, author, and media commentator.
 Early in his career, Dr. Wes trained with some of the masters in the field and is skilled and experienced in working with families, teens, and couples.
 He coauthored the Double Take column in the Lawrence Journal-World weekly from 2004 to 2016.
 He is a frequent guest in Kansas City area media and writes for Your Teen, Attention, and ADDitude Magazines.
 Dr. Wes is certified as a sex therapist (AASECT) and Board Certified in Couples and Family Psychology (ABPP).
 He works both on specific issues of sexuality as well as offering sexuality-informed therapy for individuals and couples experiencing a wide range of mental health concerns.
-H authored the book, I Always Want to Be Where I'm Not: Successful Living with ADD and ADHD and is currently completing the book Consent-Based Sex Education: Guiding Teens in an Internet Age.
+He wrote the book, I Always Want to Be Where I'm Not: Successful Living with ADD and ADHD and is currently completing ADD and Zombies: Fearless Medication Management for ADD and ADHD.